Film from the Frontline

 The adaptation of two oral plays of the Nyaneka people in south west Angola.
 Starvation leaves just two men and their families alive.
 One finds food, guarded by ‘ghosts’.
 All are captured except a pregnant woman.
 Nelisita is born, scares the ghosts away, rescues the mother and other families and captures the food.

-THE TIME OF THE LEOPARDS (Mozambique)
+THE TIME OF THE LEOPARD (Mozambique)

 Director: Zdruvko Velimirovic